Tomb of Tutankhamun: Tourism and preservation

 The Society of Friends of the Royal Tombs of Egypt suggested the idea of creating a replica of Tutankhamun's tomb in 1988, so that tourists could see it without further damaging the original.
 In 2009, Factum Arte, a workshop that specialises in replicas of large-scale artworks, took detailed scans of the burial chamber on which to base a replica, while the Egyptian government and the Getty Conservation Institute launched a long-term project to assess the condition of the tomb and renovate it as needed.
 The replica was completed in 2012 and opened to the public in 2014; the renovation was completed in 2019.

 In 2015, the Egyptologist Nicholas Reeves argued, based on Factum Arte's scans, that the west and north walls of the burial chamber included previously unnoticed plaster partitions.
-That would suggest the tomb contained two previously unknown chambers, one behind each partition, which Reeves suggested were the burial place of Neferneferuaten.
+That would suggest the tomb contained two previously unknown chambers, one behind each partition, which Reeves suggested were the burial place of Neferneferuaten/Nefertiti.
 The Ministry of Antiquities commissioned a ground-penetrating radar examination later that year, which seemed to show voids behind the chamber walls, but follow-up radar examinations in 2016 and 2018 determined that there are no such voids and therefore no hidden chambers.
+However, a new study using microgravity measurements was published in 2026 claiming that hidden chambers are still possible and a new request for permits to examine the tomb has been made.

 Tutankhamun's tomb is in higher demand from tourists than any other in the Valley of the Kings.
 Up to 1,000 people pass through it on its busiest days.